ethangela/vix_project/README.md

 # VIX futures forecast project source code

+---
+### Introduction
-This repository contains the codes for the project 'VIX Futures Prediction'.
+1. This repository contains the codes for the project 'VIX Futures Prediction'.
+2. This code was previously private.
+After removing the pre-trained parameters and training details, it has been made public for learning reference.

-The author is Ethan Yang Sun.
+3. The author is Ethan Yang Sun.

 ---